harshalmittal4/24-bit-RISC-Processor/README.md

 # MIPS Processsor (RISC)
-* This is the verilog implementation of a 24-bit MIPS processor using a self developed ISA.
+* Verilog implementation of a 24-bit MIPS processor using a self developed ISA.

 ## Datapath